RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 Grading specification:

+* written individual assignments: pass/fail
-* written groep assignment: 35%
+* written group assignments: 35%
 * programming homeworks: 65%

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course’s instructor.